 • Scientific Instrumentation: Medical research uses numerous scientific instruments to study disease and test patient outcomes.
 These include electronic microscopes, photometers and control systems for generators and compressors, among other things.

 Consumer electronics are the devices we use daily, such as smartphones or computers.
 Even the newest models of refrigerators often include electronic components.
-Within every one of these devices is a PCB.

 Due to the high volume at which these consumer electronics are manufactured, the amount of PCBs produced to control them must be equal in quantity.
 These high-volume PCBs have low per-unit cost, keeping the price of the final product relatively small.
-The challenge is maintaining the uniformity and quality of these PCBs, which is why PCB manufacturers have to comply with strict industry standards and quality-control measures to ensure that every consumer electronic functions as expected.
+The challenge is maintaining the uniformity and quality of these PCBs, which is why PCB providers have to comply with strict industry standards and quality-control measures to ensure that every consumer electronic functions as expected.

 The applications of PCBs in consumer electronics are extensive.
 The following are just a few of the common uses of PCBs in consumer electronics: